Amanda Thornton, MA, LPC

 Rhema-Therapy

-Counseling grounded in hope, authenticity, truth, and compassionate understanding.
+Counseling grounded in hope, authenticity, truth, and Christ-like compassion.

 The Word holds incredible power, capable of inspiring hope, fostering authenticity, revealing truth, cultivating love, and igniting transformative change.
-Rhēma-Therapy is thoughtfully designed with the entire person in mind, merging a biblical worldview with a holistic approach to counseling.
+Rhēma-Therapy is thoughtfully designed with the entire person in mind, viewing each person as valuable and precious in God's sight.
 The term "Rhēma" (pronounced hray'-mah) comes from Greek, signifying an utterance that can apply to specific matters, both individually and collectively.
 Thayer's Greek Definitions describe it as something articulated by a living being, whether in the past or present.
 One of the most profound uses of Rhēma appears in the New Testament during Jesus' forty days in the wilderness.
 When tempted, Jesus powerfully declared: "It is written, 'Man shall not live by bread alone, but by every word (Rhēma) that proceeds out of the mouth of God.'"
 (Matthew 4:4, HBFV) (Source: Biblestudy.org).

 .png)